Despite progress, Fed remains focused on inflation fight as 2023 rolls in

 The Fed is raising borrowing costs to bring down inflation by trying to reduce demand across the economy, relieving what has been intense competition for everything from workers to goods and homes.

-While the housing market has been hard hit by higher interest rates and goods inflation has been easing, Fed policymakers remain concerned by the strength of the labor market and the stickiness of service sector and wage inflation.
+While the housing market has been hard hit by higher interest rates and goods inflation has been easing, Fed policymakers remain concerned by the strength of the labor market and the stickiness of service sector and wage inflation, which could complicate the central bank's efforts.

+"Services inflation is starting to ease but still running too hot for policymakers," said Jeffrey Roach, chief economist for LPL Financial.

 A still too-tight labor market is helping to underpin the economy by generating solid wage gains, which are contributing to higher consumer spending.
 The unemployment rate, at 3.7%, has barely risen from a 50-year low of 3.5% as firms continue to compete for a limited supply of workers.